 Fair Housing Center is located at 123 East King Street.
 Lancaster County tenants that are threatened with an illegal eviction, or face unsafe housing conditions, can get free advice and support, including legal aid.
 There may also be referrals to financial support and targeted services, such as SSVF for veterans in Lancaster or supportive housing for the disabled or elderly.
 Phone - 717-299-7840, or read more Fair Housing in Lancaster County.

-Locations of clothing and distribution centers for household supplies - Low income families that are in a crisis, have children in school, or are working can be provided free clothes, school supplies, furniture for a home or apartment and similar goods.
+Locations of free clothing or furniture banks and distribution centers for household supplies - Low income families that are in a crisis, have children in school, or are working can be provided free clothes, school supplies, furniture for a home or apartment and similar goods.
 Other locations sell items at a low price.
 Find free clothing closets, furniture banks and school supplies in Lancaster County.

 Government and non-profit homeless prevention - Tenants and homeowners can seek help as part of welfare or they can contact a charity.
 There are resources for struggling families, with a focus on veterans and the disabled among others.
 When qualified, eviction or foreclosure help includes everything from counseling to direct financial aid.
 Continue with homeless prevention in Lancaster County.

 There are agencies across Lancaster County that provide free groceries, emergency food boxes, and other assistance to struggling families.
 Some of the centers will even have clothing or serve special holiday or Christmas meals.
 Some pantries include the following.

 There are many other locations, including food banks as well as soup kitchens for hot meals.
 Find more free food pantries in Lancaster County.
 Each generally has free groceries, health classes, and other support.

 The Urban League is a community-based organization with a mission to help low income, minority groups, working poor and the other disadvantaged in the community reach their full potential.
 The organization is located in Southeast Lancaster.
 Programs are offered in employment and training, job finding assistance, life skills education, HIV/AIDS outreach, information on grant programs, teen pregnancy support services, and other aid is offered.
 Call 717.394.1966